 Dalton Maag creates customs typefaces that you’ve definitely seen.
-Their recent clients include Rio 2016, Google, Intel, Amazon and Lush.
+Their recent clients include BBC, AirBNB and Persil and their vast portfolio includes Rio 2016, Google, Intel, Amazon and Lush.
 Working on large scale projects for corporations and interesting smaller organisations, they’ve carved out a successful and respected niche from their London studio as versatile, astute and responsive designers.
 Bruno worked at Monotype in UK and USA before founding Dalton Maag, and has made a habit of collecting awards from the likes of Type Directors Club and D&AD.

 My background has always been in typography, starting with a typesetting apprenticeship and followed by a typographic design degree at the Basel School of Design.
 It was during this first bit of further education at Basel that I was introduced to type design.
 Doing Visual Communication was simply an extension of my desire to continue my design education and deepen my understanding of type design.